Powerlearnproject/se-day1-assignment-Nokutso/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

 **Software engineering is the process of designing, building, testing and maintaining computer programs that solve real world problems in a structered way.
-Software Engineering plays a crucial role in the tech space, which gives it multiple reasons of its importance in the industry.
+Software Engineering plays a crucial role in the tech space, which gives it multiple reasons of it's importance in the industry.
 Those being Reliability & Efficiency, Scalability, Security and Innovation.
 It offers reliabilty in a sense that it ensures dependability and efficiency in a sense that productivity is confirmed for the user that will be using it.
 Scalability ensures that software engineering will allow their systems to grow and adapt.
 Security is one of the things that is incorporated in secure coding practices and regular testing within Software Engineering.
 This safeguards sensitive data and protects against cyber threats.
 Lastly, Software engineering provides a systematice framework for experimenting with new ideas and technologies, driving innovation and pushing technological boundaries.**

 Identify and describe at least three key milestones in the evolution of software engineering.